RaiAbhishek/machine_learning/README.md

-# multivariate_linear_regression
+# machine learning algos
-This is test, will be deleted asap
+This is test, will be deleted or updated soon.